 From Ultra Rare Disease to Multinational Pharmaceuticals

-“What our platform allows is for improved connection and collaboration.
-In a secure environment, the platform which is fully GDPR compliant, data is protected so that patients can securely connect with clinicians and vice versa.” explained Sara Viegas, OpenApp Product Line Manager for Clinical Insight
+“Our Clinical Insight platform allows for improved connection and collaboration.
+In a secure fully GDPR-compliant environment, the platform data is protected so patients can securely connect with clinicians and vice versa.” explained Sara Viegas, OpenApp Product Line Manager for Clinical Insight

 Hennessy concluded, “It’s not every job that you go into where you know you make a difference.
 It’s humbling how our systems are making a difference in rare disease and healthcare research.
-Our software helps policy makers make informed decisions, helps pharmaceuticals hone life saving drugs, helps clinicians create treatment plans and finally give hope to patients that their data is helping advance research for their ultra rare, rare and chronic disease.”
+Our software helps policy makers make informed decisions, helps pharmaceuticals hone life-saving drugs, helps clinicians create treatment plans and finally gives hope to patients that their data is helping advance research for their ultra rare, rare and chronic disease.”

-Based in Dublin, OpenApp is a software development and support business focused on the healthcare sector.
-In business since 2002 and with a staff of nearly 50, OpenApp have strategically positioned themselves into the eHealth, Patient Registry and Patient Health Record area since about 2012 with deployments for the European Cystic Fibrosis Society Patient Registry, The Irish Skin Foundation, The National Office for Clinical Audit National Orthopaedic Register, an International Haemophilia Study and more.
+Based in Dublin, Ireland, OpenApp is a software development and support business focused on the healthcare sector.
+In business since 2002, OpenApp have strategically positioned themselves into the eHealth, Patient Registry and Patient Health Record area since about 2012.
+Deployments include the European Cystic Fibrosis Society Patient Registry, the Irish Skin Foundation, the National Office for Clinical Audit National Orthopaedic Register, an International Haemophilia Study and more.

-OpenApp has developed and supported Health Atlas Ireland for the Irish Health Service Executive since 2006, a collection of Quality Assurance, Health Intelligence and Service evaluation applications for hospital and public health use.
+OpenApp also developed and supports Health Atlas Ireland for the Irish Health Service Executive, a collection of Quality Assurance, Health Intelligence and Service evaluation applications for hospital and public health use.

 Health systems in the European Union aim to provide high-quality, cost-effective care.
 This is particularly difficult however, in cases of rare or low-prevalence complex diseases which affect the daily lives of around 30million EU citizens.